-Abravanel attributes the massacre and the spoil of Arzila to the initiative of the “people,” leaving the King and his entourage uninvolved.
-To this end, he uses in his prose the biblical narrative in Ester 9 depicting the killing of the enemies of Jews “in the citadel of Susa” while the Jews “did not lay hands on the spoil.”
-In a certain sense, the later chronicles of Pina and Gois confirm that the sack of the city resulted more from a spontaneous initiative of the Portuguese soldiers.
-Abravanel concludes rapidly his narrative of the conquest, adding Tangier to the seizure of Arzila, nonetheless mentioning that the city was “great among the nations.”
+Abravanel attributes the massacre and the pillaging of Arzila to the initiative of the “people,” suggesting no involvement on the part of the King and his entourage.
+To this end, he appropriates the biblical narrative in Esther 9 which depicts the Jews massacring their enemies in “in the citadel of Susa” while the Jews “did not lay hands on the spoil.”
+In a certain sense, the later chronicles of Pina and Gois confirm that the sack of the city was less orchestrated than it was spontaneous.
+Abravanel quickly concludes his narrative of the conquest, only briefly mentioning the conquest of Tangier but noting that the city was “great among the nations.”

-In contrast, Rui de Pina is obviously much less expeditive in his account.
+Rui de Pina is naturally far more expansive in his account.
 He mentions a “written contract” (contracto escrito) with the former ruler of Arzila, Mulei Xeque, “concerning the limits and places which were attributed to each one [King Afonso V and Mulei Xeque] from which they could collect their tributes.”
-Rui de Pina proceeds then in his narrative to the “two moors who certified that the habitants of Tangier, […] fearing that the massacre and spoil […] should hit them too, have deserted the city entirely – leaving it void of their persons and estates, and filled with fire.”
-After sending a first contingent who “entered the city without resistance,” “the King, content with such fortunate course of affairs, […], went immediately, together with the Prince and the nobles of his court, to city of Tangier in which he entered, without feeling the ardent desire to destroy and avenge it, a feeling which had filled him until this day. [sem o ardente desejo de sua destruyçam e vingança em sempre vivia]” If King Afonso had first scaled down his desires of conquest, renouncing Tangier for the humbler target of Arzila, fortune had now offered him an unexpected lot, Tangier herself – putting an end to a long series of disasters and failures from 1437 to the campaigns of 1463-1464.
+Rui de Pina proceeds to describe how “two Moors confirmed that the inhabitants of Tangier, […] fearing that massacre and pillaging […] should affect them too, deserted the city entirely – leaving it empty of their persons and estates, and filled with fire.”
+After sending a first contingent who “entered the city without resistance,” “the King, content with such a fortunate course of events, […] immediately entered the city of Tangier, together with the Prince and the nobles of his court; he entered, feeling no ardent desire to destroy or to exact vengeance, a feeling which had filled him until that day [sem o ardente desejo de sua destruyçam e vingança em sempre vivia].”
+If King Afonso had originally tempered his desire for conquest, renouncing Tangier for the humbler target of Arzila, fortune now offered him an unexpected prize, his original goal, the city of Tangier itself.
+Thus a long series of military disasters and failures, stretching from 1437 to the campaigns of 1463-1464, finally came to a victorious end:

-And thus, the King renewed and increase the title he possessed and gave himself the following new title: D Afonso, by the grace of God, King of Portugal and of the two Algarves, before and beyond the sea in Africa.
-And after making many territories of numerous Moors his subjects and tributaries and after announcing his own excellent victory to the Pope and all the other Christian Kings and Princes, he departed with the Prince to Portugal on the 17 of September.
-The day after he was in the harbor of the city of Silves.
-Within thirty-three days [..] he accomplished such great deeds, which made a great service to God.
-His status and name were increased and praised in the whole world.
-The Christians of Andalusia received this victory with no less joy than a sense of security – of which they gave clear signs by festivities for the people and religious processions for God.
-From Silves, the King and the Prince sailed immediately to Lisbon, where a great triumph was organized, with great feasts and rejoicings, festivities which spread with the confirmed notice of the victory around the whole Kingdom during many days.
+And thus, the King renewed and increased the titles he already possessed and gave himself the following new title: D Afonso, by the grace of God, King of Portugal and of the two Algarves, before and beyond the sea in Africa.
+And after conquering many territories and after making numerous Moors his subjects and tributaries, and after announcing his excellent victory to the Pope and to all the other Christian kings and princes, he departed with the Prince to Portugal on September 17.
+The next day, he arrived in the harbor of the city of Silves.
+Within thirty-three days […] he had accomplished great deeds, a great service of God.
+His status and name were increased and praised worldwide.
+The Christians of Andalusia received this victory with no less joy, feeling a sense of security – which they celebrated with festivities for the people and religious processions for God.
+From Silves, the King and the Prince sailed immediately to Lisbon, where a great triumph was organized, with great feasts and rejoicing, festivities which spread with news of victory throughout the kingdom for many days.